Background knowledge of Indo-European linguistics.

-Final written exam with open questions (graded 1-10)
+A final written examination with short open questions (graded 1-10)

-To pass the course, students must pass both the midterm exam and the final exam.
-The course grade (1-10) is determined 100 % by the final exam.
+TTo pass the course, students must pass the final examination.
+The course grade (1-10) is determined 100 % by the final examination.

-Students who fail the course may resit the exams.
+Students who fail the course may resit the exam.